Home > Modern Slavery Policy

 Our business is organised into the following business units and supplies the products and services outlined below:

-We only source products from reputable suppliers who are based the European Union.
+We only source products from reputable suppliers, the majority of whom are based the European Union.
 We have one supplier based outside the European Union in the USA.

 The following table contains a summary of the activities that we consider present the highest risk of slavery and human trafficking in the industries in which we operate, with, in each case, a summary of the steps we have in place to avoid these affecting our activities or our supply chains.